 On May 4th the Canadian government officially stopped production of the penny, and will now be using “Swedish Rounding”.
 There may be significant implications for pricing, after all a 1% improvement in price leads to a 12.5% improvement in corporate profitability for the average company.

-by Paul Hunt – President Groupon Inc. An increasing number of clients have been evaluating the Groupon model and trying to assess whether it is right for their business.
-This is a difficult question that often leaves high level executives perplexed.
-In order to make an informed decision it is essential that you approach this […]
+An increasing number of clients have been evaluating the Groupon model and trying to assess whether it is right for their business.
+This is a difficult question that often leaves high-level executives perplexed.
+In order to make an informed decision, it is essential that you approach this decision in a process-oriented manner.

-by Paul Hunt – President Netflix has been getting a lot of attention lately for its new pricing strategy.
-If you have kept an eye on the matter you will have noticed that there is an interesting paradox: Consumers hate it but analysts love it.
-They may lose as many as 2.5 million customers but […]
+Netflix has been getting a lot of attention lately for its new pricing strategy.
+If you have kept an eye on the matter you will have noticed that there is an interesting paradox.
+Consumers hate it but analysts love it.
+They may lose as many as 2.5 million customers but profitability should go up.